AqwamCreates/Universal-Character-Cognition-Sampler/README.md

 1. typical_p looks at the existing details and examples on how a character would respond to a generic user.
 This is known as "prior bias".

-2. temperature allows it to mutate controllably as the LLM respond as that particular character.
+2. temperature and min_p allows it to mutate controllably as the LLM respond as that particular character.

 3. With even more data from you and the LLM's conversation, typical_p uses this to further create a sense of conversational progress.